Christine Errath: Career

 Coached by Inge Wischnewski, Errath trained at SC Dynamo Berlin and competed for East Germany.

 Being especially strong in free skating, Errath benefited from the reduction in value of compulsory figures introduced in 1972.
+She retired from amateur competition in 1976 having represented East Germany at two Winter Olympics.
 She became World champion in 1974 and a three-time European champion between 1973 and 1975.

 Until 1973, Errath's chief rival was Sonja Morgenstern, an East German coached by Jutta Müller.
 In 1976, her main rival was Anett Pötzsch, also coached by Müller.
 Errath took bronze at the 1976 European Championships and at the 1976 Winter Olympics.
 She retired after winning the silver medal at the 1976 World Championships.

 Personal life

 Errath was formerly married to Ulrich Trettin, a former East German tennis champion, with whom she has two children, Jenny and Marcus.
 In 2006, she remarried, to orthodontist Paul Stüber, and is now known as Christine Stüber-Errath.

 Errath currently works for the German TV station MDR, which produces programs in the German states of Saxony, Thuringia, and Saxony-Anhalt.
-She hosts the show "Außenseiter Spitzenreiter" (“Top model Outsider”) with Hans-Joachim Wolfram (creator of the Dynamo Dresden hymn "Dynamo Fever").
+She hosts the show "Außenseiter Spitzenreiter" ("Top model Outsider") with Hans-Joachim Wolfram (creator of the Dynamo Dresden hymn "Dynamo Fever").
 In 2010, she published her book Die Pirouettenkönigin (Pirouette Queen).